How to make your wired headphones wireless and Bluetooth-capable

 Apple's Lightning to 3.5mm adapter

-Okay, so this adapter isn't exactly a wireless option, but if you're looking for the easiest and simplest way to convert your wired headphones into iPhone 7-compatible ones, Apple's Lightning to 3.5mm adapter provides the best pass-through with little to no reduction in sound quality.
+Okay, so this adapter isn't exactly a wireless option, but if you're looking for the easiest and simplest way to convert your wired headphones into lightning-compatible ones, Apple's Lightning to 3.5mm adapter provides the best pass-through with little to no reduction in sound quality.

 This adapter is so lightweight, you'll hardly notice it hanging out at the end of of your headphone cord.
 It's also thin enough that it doesn't get stuck in your pocket.
 (Oscar Raymundo, Macworld)